Type I & Type II Error: Contents:

-In practice, Type I Error is feared more than Type II Error.
+In practice, out of Type I and Type II Error, Type I Error is feared more than Type II.
 In the social sciences the Type I Error limit is most often set at 5% via a 95% confidence interval.
 With surveys, for example, we want to limit how often we infer that a majority of the population is in favor of a new policy when in fact a majority is not in favor.
 What about Type II Error?
 That occurs if we infer that a majority of the population is not in favor of the new policy when in fact a majority is in favor.
 There is no well established convention, but the most common guidance is to try and limit Type II Error to 20% (by having large enough sample sizes).
 These guidelines of 5% and 20% imply that we prefer to error on the conservative side, maintaining the status quo.
 Using our surveying context, this means that statistical survey evidence is more likely to erroneously undermine new policies than to erroneously provide support for them.

 While 95% and 99% intervals are common, much stricter Type I Error criteria are used in particle physics: 99.9999% (approximately).
 Using this interval with coin flipping, we would insist that a coin come up heads at least 75 times in 100 flips before declaring it unfair.
 Biologists conducting what are called genome-wide association studies use a similarly strict interval.
 Since these researchers test hundreds of thousands or even millions of separate genome locations, Type I Errors would be expected to occur far too frequently if they used a 95% or 99% interval.
 After all, 5% of 1,000,000 is 50,000 and 1% of 1,000,000 is 10,000.